spicyjack/public/notes/project_requirements_template.md

 # Database design and implementation #
 Entities:

-# CRUD (create, retrieve, update, delete) #
+# CRUD
-Client API requests can be made for the following:
+Client API requests (create, retrieve, update, delete) can be made for the
+following:

 # Business logic/processing #

 # Reports and other outputs #

-# External interfaces - connections to other components or systems #
+# External interfaces #
+Connections to other components or systems

 # Internationalization #